Tibetan Gemstone Jewelry

 Most of the jewelry makers today can be found in Kathmandu, the capital of Nepal, particularly in the old part of town.
 Many jewelry makers have been there for centuries, since business remains within the family, the skills passed down through the generations.

 The Tibetans have been skilled silversmiths for many years.
 In fact, Tibetan silversmiths and goldsmiths were believed to be one of the wonders of the medieval world!
 Documents uncovered in China from the 7th century praise their skills.

 The jewelry is made from the highest-quality silver and often features turquoise, coral and amber gemstones.
 Tibetans believe that turquoise and coral have healing qualities and that gemstones can provide protection.
 Most of the semi-precious gems are found in the Himalayas with some of the gems e.g. blue lapis lazuli being imported from Afghanistan.

 The silver used in Tibetan jewelry is 92.5 % pure and some Tibetan silver jewelry has a rustic, unfinished look to it.
 It is handmade using hammers and chisels, which makes it charming and unique.

 Tibetan Buddhists can be seen walking around wearing prayer beads, called malas.
 Malas are prayer beads used for reciting repetitions of prayers or chants called "mantras" and are used during meditation.
 They have been used for thousands of years in Tibetan, Chinese and Indian Buddhism.
 Similar beads are used in Christianity.
 The beads are made from an assortment of semi-precious stones, beads and yak bone.

 The Tibetan jewelry style had a major influence on other cultures, particularly those ferocious warriors known as The Mongols.

 The Mongol Empire existed for almost 150 years, up until the end of the 14th century, with the Great Mongol Empire being founded by Chinggis Khaan (also spelled Genghis Khan).
 The Empire included Northern China, Turkestan, the Middle East, Russia, Ukraine, Caucasus and Iran.

 Tibetan Buddhism was popular with the Mongols, therefore, the Mongol taste in jewelry is similar to the Tibetan, with a love of turquoise and salmon-colored coral.
-High grade silver with turquoise and coral.
-The long life knot at the top is frequent motif in Mongol as well as Tibetan Buddhist designs.
+High grade silver is used with turquoise and coral.
+The long life knot is a frequent motif in Mongol as well as Tibetan Buddhist designs.